latusikl/pacman/README.md

 <img src="Pictures/start.png" width=350 height=450px>  | <img src="Pictures/menuPart.png" width=350 height=450px>

 Playing is simple and intuitive:
-* You will have three lives.
+* You have three lives.
-* Each contact wiht ghost will take one life from you.
+* Each contact wiht ghost will take one life from You.
 * Try to score as much points as you can.
 * Remember about special bonus which appears from time to time in the middle of map.
-* After game type your name and compare your result to other players!
+* After finishing the game type your name and compare your result to other players!

 Game | Score Board
 ------------- | -------------